utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 follow.

-The second milestone of your project is to define several of the functions declared and described (but not defined) in file tokenizer.h:
+The second milestone of your project is to define several of the functions declared and described (but not defined) in tokenizer.h:

 1.  `int space_char(char c); // true if c is a tab or space, and not zero`
 2.  `int non_space_char(char c); // true if c not a tab or space, and not zero`